 g/ Calculated by converting the SDR amount to the national currency using an average daily exchange rate over the period from May 15, 2001 to Nov 15, 2001, as agreed by the Contributing Participants at the May 7, 2001, GEF-3 replenishment meeting.

-h/ For this Contributing Participant, acceleration of encashment is under consideration.
+h/ For these Contributing Participants acceleration of encashments is under consideration.

-j/ Represents the amount carried over to the GEF-3 pursuant to paragraph 9 of Resolution No. , valued on the basis of June 30, 2002 exchange rates.
+j/ Represents the amount carried over to the GEF-3 pursuant to paragraph 9 of Resolution No. \\\\, valued on the basis of June 30, 2002 exchange rates.